What Is Local Search Marketing and How to Win More Local Customers

 3. Fully Optimise Google Business Profile

-For each location, complete:
+For each location, complete each business listing with:

 • Primary and secondary categories